jarbus/dtree/README.md

 In Delete Mode:
     - press hint keys to delete the corresponding node

-In Move Mode:
+In Cut Mode:
-    - press hint keys to select a node to move, then again to select a target parent
+    - press hint keys to select a node to cut

+In Paste Mode:
+    - select a new parent for the cut node